MathCryptoDoc/math-crypto-webpage/content/opengov/batch-delegate.md

 ![Submitted hex-encoded call](encoder-hex-call-submitted.png)

 4) Choose the account that you want to delegate from (your own account) in the ``using the selected account``.
-This can be a Ledger account as long as you have an **Any** proxy for it.
+This can be a Ledger account as long as you have a **Governance** or Any proxy for it.

 ![Choose sender account](submit-from-account.png)